LorryGailius/WebpageMaker/README.md

 # __Web page maker__
 This program allows you to create a custom timline website
 ## __How to use__
-When launching this application, provide a file with data about the timeline:
+When launching this application, provide a data file name as a parameter:
 ```powershell
 ./WebPageMaker.exe data.txt
 ```